 If they won’t try to paw at your hand at all, move it a little bit closer until they will, or go back a step and keep practicing.

-Start building duration by waiting until you get a second or third wave before rewarding.
+Continue to practice with the cue until they are waving consistently on cue.
+You can also start building duration by waiting until you get a second or third wave before rewarding.

-Version 2 (Stand Up & Wave)
+How to Teach Wave Version 2 (Stand Up & Wave)

 Additional Tips For Teaching This Trick